li-yonghao/li-yonghao.github.io/_pages/about.md

+---
+permalink: /
+title: "李永豪 | Assistant Professor | Southwestern University of Finance and Economics"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

+## 📌 About Me

 I am currently an Assistant Professor at the [School of Computing and Artificial Intelligence, Southwestern University of Finance and Economics](https://it.swufe.edu.cn/).
 I obtained my Ph.D. degree in 2023 from the [College of Computer Science and Technology](https://ccst.jlu.edu.cn/) at [Jilin University](https://www.jlu.edu.cn/) under the supervision of Prof. [Liang Hu](https://ccst.jlu.edu.cn/info/1367/19276.htm).
 Additionally, I was also guided by Prof. [Wanfu Gao](https://ccst.jlu.edu.cn/info/1028/19117.htm).
 I am also a member of [CCCI Group](https://ccci.swufe.edu.cn/) ([认知计算与群智协同创新团队](https://ccci.swufe.edu.cn/)), which is led by Prof. [Xin Yang](https://it.swufe.edu.cn/info/1119/2300.htm) ([杨新](https://it.swufe.edu.cn/info/1119/2300.htm)).

 ## 📖 Research